 Your child had a bone marrow transplant.
 It will take 6 to 12 months or more for your child's blood counts and immune system to fully recover.
 During this time, the risk of infection, bleeding, and skin problems are higher than before the transplant.
 Follow instructions from your child's health care provider on how to care for your child at home.

 Your child's body is still weak.
 It may take up to a year for your child to feel like they did before their transplant.
 Your child will likely get tired very easily and may also have a poor appetite.

-If your child received bone marrow from someone else, signs of graft-versus-host disease (GVHD).
+If your child received bone marrow from someone else, look for signs of graft-versus-host disease (GVHD).
 Ask the provider to tell you what signs of GVHD you should watch for.

 - Keeping your house clean is important to help prevent infection.
 But do not vacuum or clean while your child is in the room.

 - Keep your child away from crowds.

 - Ask visitors who have a cold to wear a mask, or not to visit.

-- DO NOT let your child play in the yard or handle soil until your provider says your child's immune system is ready.
+- Do not let your child play in the yard or handle soil until your provider says your child's immune system is ready.

 - Make sure water is safe to drink.

 Make sure your child washes their hands with soap and water often, including: